sifank/NexDome_Beaver/README.md

 Home is defined as where the rotator controller's index magnet is located.
 This can be anywhere convenient (like not by the door, over a bay, etc.).
 Setting the Home Offset (Rotator Tab) will correctly index this from north.

 Park position can be set anywhere.
 This is set via the Rotator Tab.
+- Usually this is set to where the shutter charger is located, so the shutter will be charging when parked.
+  - Some considerations:  What is the dominent wind direction?
+(I find that placing the front of the shutter into the wind, it keeps the dryest).
+Out of the way from doors, maybe bays, etc.
 - Note: clicking on Park will move to the set park position and also prevent any rotator movement/action, until UnPark is clicked.

 Dome and Shutter Status fields will display any errors, idle, moving, etc.